Posts by Todd Krohne

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Let the fundraising begin!

-Written by Todd on March 28, 2011 at 10:27 am
+Written by on Mar 28, 2011

 I was in Columbia, South Carolina, for the weekend as my family there hosted our team's annual fundraising golf tournament.
 It is always a beautiful time of year down there, and a great time is had out on the course.
 My deepest thanks and love go out to my family for continuing to support the National MS Society by organizing this fundraising tournament each year.